ripsawridge/site/site/contents/articles/stack-changes.md

 the dispatcher later for it's embedded maps to determine what it knows when creating optimized code.

-After this thumbnail sketch of how ICs work, you may think, why change it?
+After this thumbnail sketch of how ICs work (here is [a much better one](http://mrale.ph/blog/2012/06/03/explaining-js-vms-in-js-inline-caches.html)), you may think, why change it?
 Well, it would be nice to avoid patching code for security reasons and the fact that it causes a flush of the instruction cache which hampers performance on some platforms.
 Storing our maps in arrays is natural and makes extending the